Blog Posts

 The Big Fund both owns and is owned by companies that the U.S. has identified as Chinese military companies.

 The Trump and Biden administrations designated two of the Big Fund’s shareholders as Chinese military companies.
-China Electronics Technology Group Corporation (CETC) and China Mobile Communications Group both appear on U.S. regulatory watchlists under the Section 1237Section 1260H, and the National Security-Chinese Military Industrial Complex.
+China Electronics Technology Group Corporation (CETC) and China Mobile Communications Group both appear on U.S. watchlists under the Section 1237Section 1260H, and the National Security-Chinese Military Industrial Complex.

 The Fund also co-owns companies alongside named Chinese military companies.
 For example, the Big Fund owns 15 percent of the Shanghai Zhaoxin Investment Management Center.
 Shanghai Zhaoxin’s majority shareholder is SMIC Juyuan Equity Investment Management, one of SMIC’s investment arms.